1110sillabo/python_learners_glossary/README.rst

 .. class:: basic operations

 Operations
-  Activities related to deploy_ing software and keeping it running on its destination servers.
+  Activities related to deploying software and keeping it running on its destination servers.

 .. class:: basic operations